jmf1988/ytdash/README.md

 That will discard all videos above the first limit reached and play the maximun quality left in fixed mode (the selected quality will be not switched to a lower one even if delays or bandwidth drops are detected.)

-Is also possible to play some non-live public videos but that is not a priority for the project.
+Non-live videos:
+It is possible to play some non-live non-restricted public videos but that is not a priority for this project and there are many others, more complete and mature tools to do it, however, the connection errors handling and reconnecting (infinite retry)  development needed for the live streams can be an advantage for long videos, these may be better handled than playing them  with a player that uses ffmpeg, with it is more difficult to pass/have complex http options/errors, like long reconnect tries, because the C Curl library used here has more polished and mature code to deal specifically with http/s, and ffmpeg is used just as a muxer/demuxer.

 Recommended and default player is mpv >=0.28 but any player that can play from pipe should work, configured correctly.

-Mpv player tips: Shift + I to see video and audio live details.
+MPV player tips: Shift + I to see video and audio live details.

 Recommended ffmpeg >=4.0 ( or better the tiny specific ffmpeg x86_64 build from this repo.)